ENSTA-U2IS-AI/torch-uncertainty/CONTRIBUTING.md

 quantification in PyTorch.

 We are particularly open to any comment that you would have on this project.
-In particular, we are open to changing these guidelines as the project evolves.
+Specifically, we are open to changing these guidelines as the project evolves.

 ## The scope of TorchUncertainty